-An individual can approach their incumbent or a member of the ministry team expressing their interest in ALM.
-Or, an individual can be identified as having a particular gifting, vocation or calling to lay leadership and be approached by their incumbent/member of the ministry team and asked to consider ALM.
+An individual approaches their incumbent or a member of the ministry team expressing their interest in ALM.
+Or, an individual is identified as having a particular gifting, vocation or calling to lay leadership and is approached by their incumbent/member of the ministry team and asked to consider ALM.